ItachiEU/Flashcards/readme.md

 # Flashcards

-A java application with which you can create wordlists to learn from in form of Flashcards
+A java application for learning with Flashcards

 ## Technologies used